Why Do People Have Affairs? Can Infidelity Counseling Help Me Through This?

 - Sexual Excitement: Seeking out novel sexual experiences or exploring sensual curiosities; deriving a sense of euphoria from engaging in extramarital encounters

-- Sexual Addiction: A compulsive urge to engage in available sexual encounters despite the negative consequences that each conquest will entail; may occur simultaneously with a Substance Abuse Disorder
+- Sexual Addiction: A compulsive urge to engage in available sexual encounters despite the negative consequences; may occur simultaneously with a Substance Abuse Disorder

-- Low Self-Esteem: To curb feelings of worthlessness or inadequacy; to soothe a persistent fear of abandonment or insert emotional distance between yourself and the primary partner (the “hurt them—before they can hurt you” strategy)
+- Low Self-Esteem: To curb feelings of worthlessness or inadequacy; to soothe a persistent fear of abandonment or to create emotional distance between yourself and the primary partner (the “hurt them—before they can hurt you” strategy)

 - Sexual or Emotional Trauma: As a coping mechanism to alleviate unpleasant emotions resulting from childhood or adulthood sexual assault and/or emotional abuse

-- Revenge: To equal the playing field or seek vengeance against a partner who cheated on you previously
+- Revenge: To level the playing field or seek vengeance against a partner who cheated on you previously

 - Love: Falling in love with someone else or out of love with the primary partner

-This answer may vary considerably from couple to couple; however, infidelity is always the series of acts—whether emotional or sexual—that violate the definitions of romantic or sexual exclusivity for each couple.
-Partners may not always agree about which deeds constitute infidelity.
-For example: Is watching pornography permissible in your relationship?
+This answer may vary considerably from couple to couple; however, infidelity is always the series of acts—whether emotional or sexual—that violate trust in a romantic or sexual relationship.
+Partners may not always agree about what constitutes infidelity.
+Is watching pornography equivalent to cheating?
 Is it ok to kiss same sex or opposite sex friends when emotional connections are not involved… but alcohol is?
 Is fantasizing about other people—co-workers, celebrities, etc.—allowed in your relationship?
 Although these are fine points that every couple should discuss, common categories of infidelity often include:

 - One-Night Stands: A moment of drunken weakness or a planned one-time sexual encounter; repeated one-night stands with different partners, etc.

-- Ongoing Sexual Affairs: Engaging in multiple, extramarital encounters with the same person—in the absence of emotional ties
+- One-Person Stands: Multiple, extramarital encounters with the same person—with or without emotional ties

 - Emotional Infidelity: Falling in love or becoming infatuated with another person outside of the primary relationship (without actually committing an act of sexual infidelity); allowing yourself to fantasize about this person; or sharing intimate aspects about yourself or private details of your primary relationship with this accessory person